-Yes, lots.
-Most assessments will be assignment based.
+Yes.
+Units 1 and 2 will be assessed with an external exam.
 Which units do St John's Cover?

-We will cover unit 1,2,3 and 7 in increased detail as these units are compulsory.
-Depending on the interests/strengths of the class we can be flexible about the final units as we can choose three from; Unit 29,4,5,8 or 9.
+We will cover unit 1,2,3 in increased detail as these units are compulsory.
+Depending on the interests/strengths of the class we can be flexible about the final unit as we can choose one from: Unit 4.5.6 or 7.
 For more information contact Mr Marsden Email: fmarsden@stjohnsschoolcyprus.com National Extended Certificate In Travel & Tourism (Level 3) Pearson BTEC

 EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
 This course is aimed at students with an interest in travel and tourism who want to continue their education through applied learning and who aim to progress to higher education.
 No prior study of the sector is needed, but students should have a good range GCSE's or equivalent along with a genuine interest in the industry.
 What units are studied and how are they assessed?
 Three mandatory units, covering the following content areas: - the travel and tourism industry developing the skills needed to examine, interpret and analyse a variety of statistics that measure the importance of tourism to the UK - different types of destinations and their importance investigating the features and appeal of global destinations - customer service exploring and applying ways of managing internal and external customer experience to support organisational success and to develop customer service skills.
-One optional unit - · visitor attractions - passenger transport - events, conferences and exhibitions
+One optional unit - · visitor attractions - · passenger transport - events, conferences and exhibitions

 Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?
 Students can progress to higher education, for example to courses related to business, tourism management and events management.
 What subjects does it combine well with?
-The course would be complimented by studying business or ICT What careers could it lead to?
+The course would be complimented by studying business or ICT.
+What careers could it lead to?

 This qualification, when studied with other level 3 qualifications, is designed primarily to support progression to employment following further study at university.
 However, it can support students progressing to employment directly, or via an apprenticeship.
 It will provide transferable knowledge, understanding and skills that will be an advantage when applying for a range of industry linked training programmes, or apprenticeships in the travel and tourism sector or another sector of their choice.
-For more information contact Mrs Dixon Email: sdixon@stjohnsschoolcyprus.com
+For more information contact Mrs Curran Email: bcurran@stjohnsschoolcyprus.com